 A / B Tests, A Very Inbound Marketing Technique

 One of the goals of inbound marketing is to optimize its marketing actions to generate more visits, more leads and, ultimately, more customers.
 In this small game, A / B tests are a significant ally.
-But on which elements to carry out these experiments?
+But on which elements should we carry out these experiments?

 Let’s see how to test and optimize the different elements of your inbound marketing strategy: